ACCESS-NRI/access-om3-configs/documentation/docs/index.md

 1.  **No write access** (e.g. you are not part of the `ACCESS-NRI` GitHub organisation): this will prompt you to make a fork and then a pull request (less than 1 minute!).
 1.  **You have write access**: please commit changes on a new branch and then use a pull request (this relates to the next option).

-## Larger contributions using online PR-previews
+## Larger contributions (online PR-previews)
 !!! tip
     This method allows you create whole new pages, and to preview the changes rendered into a website.
-It does not require you to install any software.<br>
+It does not require you to install any software.
     Only for people with write access to [`access-om3-configs`](https://github.com/ACCESS-NRI/access-om3-configs).<br>

 Create a new branch, e.g. `jblogs/doc-update`, make doc changes (the documentation sources are in [github.com/ACCESS-NRI/access-om3-configs/tree/main/documentation](https://github.com/ACCESS-NRI/access-om3-configs/tree/main/documentation)), then open a related PR and a GitHub preview will be made automatically.

-## Larger contributions (offline)
+## Larger contributions (`mkdocs` offline)
 !!! tip
     Similar to the above, this method allows you create whole new pages and to preview the changes rendered into a website.
 It works whether or not you have write access to [`access-om3-configs`](https://github.com/ACCESS-NRI/access-om3-configs), but requires you to install `mkdocs` and takes the longest to set up.<br>